mdn/curriculum/curriculum/2-core/2-semantic-html.md

 - View source is a useful tool for getting a quick look at the source markup of a page.

-- Using the DOM inspector in your browser DevTools to dive deeper into your markup.
+- Using the DOM inspector in your browser DevTools to dive deeper into your markup:

   - Add and remove elements and attributes on the fly to see what effect it has.

-  - Add and remove classes on the fly to see if associated CSS is applied as expected.
+  - Add and remove classes on the fly to see if the associated CSS is applied as expected.

 Resources: